On December 12, 2012, I decided on a whim to hike up Mt. Baldy via Ski Hut Trail. It turned out to be my first camping trip in a blizzard.

-On the way up, although the sky was thick with clouds, it was still bright as there were good patches of blue in the sky.
-I met a few people coming down, which is the general direction in the late afternoon.
+Although the sky was thick with clouds, it was still bright on the way up as there were good patches of blue in the sky.
+I met a few people coming down, which is the general direction of traffic in the late afternoon.
 One lady asked me why I’m going up when it looks like it may rain.
 I smiled and let her pass, telling her I didn’t mind a little rain.

-Near the summit, the weather got worse.
-The temperature dropped sharply.
+Unfortunately, near the top, the weather deteriorated rapidly and the temperature dropped sharply.
 Pine leaves and the ground began turning frosty.
 As I progressed up, the wind also picked up.
 But I felt I had hiked too far up to turn back.
 Besides, it was getting dark.
 At one point, I lost track of the trail, but I backtracked and got back on course.
-By the time I neared the peak, the wind was howling and the sun had set.
+By the time I neared the summit, it was dark and the wind was howling.
 No stars were visible.
 It felt like the temperature fell way below freezing.

 Needless to say, I got a little worried.
 I had prepared for a cold rainy night or possibly light snow, but not a snowstorm.
 I didn’t bring crampons or snowshoe.
 Nor did I bring duck-down sleeping bags and thermal underwear.
 I didn’t bring hand warmers either.

-After I summited the peak, I fumbled and pitched a tent in one of the nearby artificial rock pits.
+After I summited the peak, I fumbled in the darkness and the cold and pitched a tent in one of the nearby artificial rock pits.
 My gloves blew away while I was connecting the tent poles.